team-capex/big-map-archive-api-client/README.md

   --data-files DIRECTORY          Relative path to the data files to be linked
                                   to the newly created version.  [default:
                                   data/input/upload]
-  --link-all-files-from-previous  Have all files that are linked to the
+  --link-all-files-from-previous  Link all files that are already linked to
-                                  previous version also appear in the new version.
-If the content of a file changed since it was linked to the previous version, only the latest content appears in the new version.
+                                  the previous version to the new version, with the exception of files whose content changed.
   --publish                       Publish the newly created version.
   --help                          Show this message and exit.
 ```